dead-claudia/github-limits/README.md

 *The first verified by creating an issue with a very long description and confirmed with an error message.*

+#### PR body

+- Min length: 0 characters
+- Max length: 262144 characters

+*This was verified by making PATCH requests to `/repos/{owner}/{repo}/pulls/{pull_number}` with `"body"` in body.
+This was also verified by adding longer body (262,145 characters) to a PR body in UI and confirmed with the error: `There was an error posting your comment: Body is too long`.*

 #### List of starred items

 - Maximum number of lists in starred items: 32 lists